andyturtles/TessApi/README.md

 # TessApi
 .net / C# Tesla API

-just a simple and easy implementation of the Tesla (mostly car) API for my Model 3.
+just a simple and easy implementation of the Tesla (mostly car) API.

 Example WPF Application is planed to follow